stefanhoedl/JAT_potential/README.md

 <img src="figs/vis_JatLayer.png"align="center"/>
 </p>

 Visualization of a single JAT layer, which performs a single round of message passing to update the node feature vectors.
-The features $\textbf{h}^{t}$ at step $t$ are projected into senders and receivers, and for every pair in the edge list a weight $\alpha$ is calculated using the attention mechanism.
+The features $h^{t}$ at step $t$ are projected into senders and receivers, and for every pair in the edge list a weight $\alpha$ is calculated using the attention mechanism.
 The messages are calculated as the element-wise multiplication of the sender features and attention weights $\alpha$.
-These messages are aggregated to each receiver using a segment sum and transformed with a nonlinearity, skip connection and layer normalization to obtain the updated node features $\textbf{h}^{t+1}$.
+These messages are aggregated to each receiver using a segment sum and transformed with a nonlinearity, skip connection and layer normalization to obtain the updated node features $h^{t+1}$.
 These are fed into the next JAT layer to repeat the message passing procedure for multiple rounds.

 ## [Linear dynamic attention](https://github.com/stefanhoedl/JAT_potential/blob/main/src/jat/jat_model.py#L126)
 ```